My child is lonely but won’t do anything to change that. Should I force my child to make plans and join group activities?

 First of all, don’t worry if your child is a little more hesitant in social situations.
 Expecting every child to jump in and be the leader of the group isn’t realistic.
 But there are dos and don’ts that will help your kid ease into the social scene.

 Don’t push too hard.
-When kids are already struggling, forcing them to do something against their will rarely improves the situation.
+When kids are already struggling, forcing them to do something against their will rarely improve the situation.
 Instead, try picking three potential activities and have your child choose one.

 Do plan playdates at your house first.
 If you’re in a position to host a playdate, this can help.
 Your child will likely be most at ease at home.